Skip to main content

 Students

-Special GKV rates available (approx. 110 Euro/month).
+Special GKV student rates (2026: around 120-145 Euro/month including nursing-care insurance).
 Must be enrolled at a German university.
 Age limit: 30 years.

 Freelancers